sixfootsixdesigns/KOA2-Typescript-Boilerplate/README.md

 ## Configuring CORS

-You can add any origins you would like using the env `ADDITIONAL_ORIGINS`.
+You can add any origins you would like using the env `ALLOWED_ORIGINS`.
 This is comma separated.
-You can also create dynamic domains using a regex by setting the `dynamicOrigins` variable in `src/middleware/corsRules.ts`
+You can also create dynamic domains using a regex by setting the `getDynamicOrigins` variable in `src/config.ts`

 ## Configuring TypeORM